 Step 3: Design and Launch

-OK, with a set of goals; a content outline; and a domain, hosting, and platform picked for your new website, it is finally time to get building!
+OK, with a set of goals; a content outline; and a domain, web hosting, and platform picked for your new website, it is finally time to get building!

 Build Your WordPress Website

-Learn About Web Design Best Practices
+Learn About Web Design Trends and Best Practices

 No, you don’t need to become an expert overnight.
 And never fear: those WordPress themes we just mentioned are beautiful and will save you from major design blunders.
 But here are a few basic pointers to keep in mind as you get started in designing your site.